Dynamic Universal Approximation Theory: The Basic Theory for Deep Learning-Based Computer Vision Models: Discussion

-Therefore, while the original UAT formula has strong approximation capabilities, using it for approximation (equivalent to using a VGG network in CV) means that once training is complete, the UAT parameters are fixed, and the function it can approximate is also fixed.
-In contrast, in residual networks, the UAT parameters can change based on the input, allowing the function being approximated to vary accordingly.
+In contrast, the residual network, corresponding to the DUAT in Eq. \ref{eq:resnet}, can dynamically adjust its bias parameters based on the input, allowing it to approximate the corresponding function dynamically.
 This adaptability is the fundamental source of the superiority of residual networks.